-One of the most common problems in e-commerce websites is that the sales data in Google Analytics doesn’t always reflect the correct numbers in the backend e-commerce platform (Shopify, Magento, etc.).
+One of the most common problems in e-commerce websites is that the sales data in Google Analytics doesn’t always reflect the correct numbers in the back-end e-commerce platform (Shopify, Magento, etc.).
 Sometimes these deviations are negligible and shouldn’t bother anyone too much – 1 or 2 transactions out of 100 – but sometimes the numbers are insane.

 In this article, I’ll walk you through the entire process of checking what went wrong from start to finish.
-Keep in mind that it could take five minutes, or even two months, and might involve some busywork.
+Keep in mind that it could take five minutes, or even two months, and might involve some work.

 Even though we have hundreds of these projects under our belts, not all of them have a fairytale ending.